How Do You Prepare a Tablet Dosage?

 The choice

-of the tablet manufacturing process is depend upon many factors including the
+of the tablet manufacturing process depends upon many factors, including the

 compression property of that chemical substance, the particle size of the